 Our key idea for exploiting the repetitive nature of patents is to approach it as a multi-task learning problem.
-Starting from a partition of parallel training data into shards, viewed as tasks, we apply $\ell_1/\ell_2$ regularization [19] in discriminative training to achieve small sets of features that are useful across tasks, thus yielding a small model that countersteers overfitting.
-This approach is used in our Japanese-to-English system.
+Starting from a partition of parallel training data into shards, viewed as tasks, we apply l_1/l_2 regularization [18] in discriminative training to achieve small sets of features that are useful across tasks, thus yielding a small model that countersteers overfitting.
+This approach is used in our Japaneseto-English system.

-For the Chinese-to-English subtask we focus on handling the complexity of patent jargon that emphasizes word ordering differences between Chinese and English in long sentences.
-Since long-distance reordering phenomena cannot be modeled well if lexical phrases are short and if non-lexical items in hierarchical phrases do not carry linguistic information, we incorporate soft syntactic features into our models to prevent reordering errors [13, 20, 1].
+For the Chinese-to-English task we focus on handling the complexity of patent jargon that emphasizes word ordering differences between Chinese and English in long sentences.
+Since long-distance reordering phenomena cannot be modeled well if lexical phrases are short and if non-lexical items in hierarchical phrases do not carry linguistic information, we incorporate soft syntactic features into our models to prevent reordering errors [12, 19, 1].